 Examination questions are to be drafted by the candidate’s Committee and approved by the Director of Graduate Studies, but the Major Advisor is responsible for overseeing the exam.
 Candidates are not permitted to view the questions prior to the examination.
 The questions in the Examination are organized into three distinct sections:

-The first tests the candidate’s knowledge of works on the Field List.
-Candidates must answer one of two questions The second tests the candidate’s knowledge of works on the Specialist List.
+The first tests the candidate’s knowledge of works on the first list.
+Candidates must answer one of two questions The second tests the candidate’s knowledge of works on the second list.
 Candidates must answer one of two questions.
 The third tests the candidate’s ability to synthesize material from both lists in the service of a single comprehensive argument.
 Candidates must answer one of two questions.

 This open-book, take-home examination must be written over a 72-hour period, between the hours of 8 AM on day one, when the exam is distributed, and 8 AM on day 4, when the exam must be emailed to the major advisor and Graduate Program Assistant.
 The Graduate Executive Committee strongly recommends that all candidates consult their entire Advisory Committee about their personal understanding of the examination process and expectations for each part of it–both early in the process of studying the lists and at a later stage just prior to scheduling the examination.
 Committees and candidates may wish to establish recommendations or guidelines for how candidates will ideally approach the examination over the 72-hour test period.
 For example, candidates who feel they require more structure may ask their major advisor to collect each response at a designated time (e.g., essay 1 on the first evening, essay 2 on the second evening, and essay 3 on the final evening).
 The point of the take-home examination is NOT to suggest that candidates should be working non-stop or obsessively on an examination for the entire time; rather, the point is to allow candidates to demonstrate adequately their knowledge of a sizable body of material and to articulate this knowledge without feeling rushed.
 The Executive Committee assumes that each essay will be approximately 10-15 pages of double-spaced prose (with limited block quoting); that each essay will answer the question asked by the Advisory Committee, however creatively; that each essay will establish a clear argument and seek to back it up with textual evidence; and that each essay will be clearly written and appropriately revised.
 Pre-written essays are strictly forbidden.